Chemo-Dynamically Tagged Groups of CEMP Stars in the Halo of the Milky Way. I. Untangling the Origins of CEMP-$s$ and CEMP-no Stars: Structure Associations

 To further validate the results of these cluster associations with MW substructures, we employ the mean group orbital properties of each CDTG to compare with previously identified CDTGs.
 We then make associations between stars in our CDTGs with previously DTGs, based on angular separation on the sky.
 We consider stars as being associated when the angular separation is within $5 \arcsec$.

 The full list of CDTGs associated with DTGs, groups, streams, or populations from other works is shown in Table \ref{tab:interesting_groups_substructure}.
 For example, for CDTG-1 we found no substructure associations, but found it to be associated with DG21:CDTG-3 and DS22b:DTG-51 through the group mean orbital parameters, and found star-to-star associations with both of the aforementioned DTGs from \citet{Gudin_2021, Shank_2022b}.
 While both CDTG-1 and DS22b:DTG-51 did not have associations with a MW substructure, DG21:CDTG-3 was associated with the MWTD.
-Based on the fact that CDTG-1 has 14 member stars, DS22b:DTG-51 has 11 member stars, and DG21:CDTG-3 only has 3 member stars, the stars in CDTG-1 are not likely connected to the MWTD, as DG21:CDTG-21 suggested.
+Based on the fact that CDTG-1 has 17 member stars, DS22b:DTG-51 has 11 member stars, and DG21:CDTG-3 only has 3 member stars, the stars in CDTG-1 are not likely connected to the MWTD, as DG21:CDTG-21 suggested.

-If we examine the one of the most metal-poor CDTGs identified, CDTG-7, associated with LMS-1, we find that one member, HE~1310-0536, was inferred as being part of the MW outer halo by \citet{Sestito_2019}.
+If we examine the one of the most metal-poor CDTGs identified, CDTG-15, associated with LMS-1, we find that one member, HE~1310-0536, was inferred as being part of the MW outer halo by \citet{Sestito_2019}.
 This demonstrates the ability to find outer-halo substructures that are currently near their $r_{\text{peri}}$, and thus more easily observable.

 Another use for associating our CDTGs with previous studies is the ability to examine substructures with few associated CDTGs.
-We found only two CDTGs associated with the I'itoi substructure.
-However, one of those CDTGs has two highly $r$-process-enhanced CEMP stars, and the other has three CEMP stars with moderate $r$-process enhancement. \citet{Naidu_2020} has argued that I'itoi, and the larger substructure it is a part of, forms the dominant component of the highly retrograde halo.
-This suggest that mergers associated with the highly retrograde halo may have preferentially experienced star-formation environments undergoing $r$-process enrichment.
+We found only CDTG-3 associated with the I'itoi substructure.
+However, there are 2 CEMP stars with moderate $r$-process enhancement. \citet{Naidu_2020} has argued that I'itoi, and the larger substructure it is a part of, forms the dominant component of the highly retrograde halo.
+This suggests that mergers associated with the highly retrograde halo may have preferentially experienced star-formation environments undergoing $r$-process enrichment.
 Clearly, this association of stars with a characteristic CEMP-$r$ abundance signature is worthy of further study.